 What is the value of the store to the retailer?

 Proximity Traffic measures mall patterns.
-The Capture Rate measures the ability of the store to attract traffic into the store.
+The Capture Rate measures the ability of the store to attract traffic to the store.

-% Capture Rate = Store Visitors / People Passing
+% Capture Rate = Store Visitors / Passing

 The store attracts visitors with branding, promotions, and window displays.